ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/environment-setup/windows-setup.md

 {: .highlight}
 This **will** take a while unless you use 7-zip.
 [How do I use 7-zip?](https://ut-ras.github.io/RobotathonESP32/technical#how-do-i-use-7-zip)
 {: .callout-blue}
-1. Launch the "containerized" VS Code by running the Code.exe file in the unzipped folder
+1. Launch the "containerized" VS Code by running the `Code.exe` file in the unzipped folder
 1. In the top menu bar of VS Code, click `File` > `Open Folder`
 1. Use VS Code to open the folder where you cloned the Robotathon repository (“RobotathonESP32” by default)
 1. Wait for the ESP-IDF extension to initialize
-1. Build the project by clicking the wrench icon in the bottom ribbon of VS Code (this will take a while)
+1. Build the project by clicking the wrench icon in the bottom ribbon of VS Code (this will take a while the first time)
 <img src="{{ '/_assets/images/vscode_bottom_ribbon_build.png' | prepend: site.baseurl }}" alt="vscode_bottom_ribbon_build.png :(">

 ### __Flash your ESP32__